jiwoo-choi/RxRedux/README.md

 ### What is Stub?

-Stub is a testing utilities implemented in Reactor.
+Stub is a testing utility implemented in `Reactor`.
-Stub can log every actions you've dispatched from Component and force state change.
+Stub can log every actions you've dispatched from Component, and it can force state changes.

-To enable Stub, you need to set `isStubEnbabled` as `true` in constuctor arguments.
+To enable `Stub`, you need to set `isStubEnbabled` as `true` in constuctor arguments.
 ```
 const reactor = new ForumReactor(initialState, true)
 ```